 You will have the opportunity to identify a topic associated with business continuity to produce a paper based to demonstrate the ability to analyse, review and evaluate secondary research findings.
 The paper should also present recommendations and conclusions based on related theories to support a sound knowledge and understanding of the subject.

 You must achieve all three modules to successfully complete the Diploma and receive a ‘Certificate’ endorsed by Business Continuity Institute and Buckinghamshire New University to confirm the successful completion of the BCI Diploma in Business Continuity Management.
 A ‘transcript’ will also be provided by the University as evidence of the marks awarded for each module and the successful completion of the Diploma.
-You will also receive the designation of DBCI from the Business Continuity Institute, and holders of the DBCI, who can also demonstrate 3 or more years’ experience as a BCM practitioner, may then apply to become a Member of the Business Continuity Institute (MBCI).
-DBCI holders with less than 3 years’ experience may apply to become Associate Member of the Business Continuity Institute (AMBCI) upgrading to MBCI once they have sufficient experience.
+Holders of the BCI Diploma in Business Continuity Management, who can demonstrate 3 or more years’ experience as a BCM practitioner, may then apply to become a Member of the Business Continuity Institute (MBCI).
+BCI Diploma in Business Continuity Management holders with 1+ years’ experience may apply to become Associate Member of the Business Continuity Institute (AMBCI) upgrading to MBCI once they have sufficient experience.

 Subject to additional requirements students who successfully complete the BCI Diploma in Business Continuity Management will be eligible to apply for the University’s MSc in Organisational Resilience.